 What is a Beauty Dish?

-You see, a beauty dish doesn’t diffuse or soften light like a softbox or umbrella.
+A beauty dish doesn’t diffuse or soften light like a softbox or umbrella.
 Instead, it reflects light and helps you focus light towards a specific point.
 A beauty dish is a parabolic reflector with a flash mounted in the middle and a plate covering the flash head.
 This way when the flash is fired, the light hits the plate, bounces back into the parabolic dish, and out the sides.
 Because of the size and curvature of the dish, most of the light is directed forward.
 But remember – all light spreads – so generally beauty dishes are used fairly close to the subject to create a semi-hard light without a hot spot in the center.

 With a flash placed 3 feet from a wall, there is a bright spot in the middle and an almost continual falloff.
 With the same flash and same distance with a medium softbox, the center light is more even but there is still a gradual falloff.
 The beauty dish with the same flash and at the same distance provides a focused light with a very rapid fall-off.